27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} D^{(t)}_{u, l} = \mp\frac{dv_1 + dv_2 + dv_3}{A_v} = \mp\frac{4}{\sqrt{3}d}\left(v_1 + v_2 + v_3\right) = \mp\frac{4}{\sqrt{3}d}\sum_{e \in t}v_e \end{align} \]

-summarize, where $e$ denotes the edges of the triangle.
-Analogously, for the relative vorticity according to Stokes' theorem applies
+where $e$ denotes the edges of the triangle.
+Analogously, for the relative vorticity, Stokes' theorem gives

 \[ \begin{align} \zeta^{(t)}_{u, l} = \pm\frac{du_1 + du_2 + du_3}{A_v} = \pm\frac{4}{\sqrt{3}d}\sum_{e \in t}u_e. \end{align} \]

 Let $h$ now denote a hexagon.
 Then $u \in h$ denote the three upward-pointing triangles that overlap with the hexagon $h$ under consideration and similarly $l \in h$ denote the three downward-pointing triangles that overlap with $h$.
-With these names you can
+With these notations one can write

 \[ \begin{align} \frac{\sqrt{3}d}{4}\left(\sum_{l \in h}D_l^{(t)} - \sum_{u \in h}D_u^{(t)}\right) &= \sum_{l \in h}\sum_{e \in l}v_e + \sum_{u \in h}\sum_{e \in u}v_e = \sum_{l \in h}\left(\sum_{e \in l, e \in h}v_e + \sum_{e \in l, e \not\in h}v_e\right) + \sum_{u \in h}\left(\sum_{e \in u, e \in h}v_e + \sum_{e \in u, e \not\in h}v_e\right) \end{align} \]